Make-School-Courses/FEW-1.2-JavaScript-Foundations/Lessons/Lesson-04.md

 <!-- > -->

-It also makes the code easier to reason about.
+It also **makes the code easier to reason about**.
 We have one ball with some logical properties that belong to it.
 Rather than a pool of variables some of which control the appearance of the ball.

 <!-- > -->

 It also makes the system easier to expand.
 If you need to make another ball you can make another object with the same properties or even duplicate an existing ball object.

-If a ball needs a new property this is easy to do.
+Adding new properties to the ball is easier.

 <!-- > -->

 Objects with the same properties are also interchangeable.
-This allows for Polymorphism advanced OOP topics.
+This allows for Polymorphism an advanced OOP topic.

 <!-- > -->